At Mwandamo, we believe in sustainable, community-driven development.

 Oltukai Dispensary - completed.

-Esilalei Maternity Facility - currently under renovation.
+Esilalei Maternity Facility - completed.

 Yaeda Valley - one location of remote women’s circles held with the Hadzabe Tribe.